 Elizabeth Boretz, Ph.D., Assistant Vice President for Student Success/Director, Academic Advisement Center

 The Assistant Vice President for Student Success and Director, Academic Advisement has a pivotal role in supporting the universitys student success agenda to improve student learning, provide access, ensure quality, close the achievement gap, advance completion, and enhance affordability.
 She provides leadership and oversight of the Academic Advisement Center, which includes collaboration with the academic colleges to coordinate GE curriculum advising for all undergraduate students, advising for students with undeclared majors, and students on academic probation, as well as supervising all advising staff in the Academic Advisement Center.
-She also serves as campus coordinator of the student success teams, working with the AVPAP, the academic Colleges, the Irvine Campus, and the Office of Graduate Studies, provides professional development and technical support for graduation and retention specialists, faculty and staff advisors, and advances the collaboration between Academic Affairs, Student Affairs, and Information Technology in order to create an advising experience that integrates students curricular and co-curricular goals and requirements.
-Read full biography
+She also serves as campus coordinator of the student success teams, working with the AVPAP, the academic Colleges, CSUF Irvine Center, and the Office of Graduate Studies, provides professional development and technical support for graduation and retention specialists, faculty and staff advisors, and advances the collaboration between Academic Affairs, Student Affairs, and Information Technology in order to create an advising experience that integrates students curricular and co-curricular goals and requirements.
+Read Dr. Boretz's full biography

 The Director for the Office of Graduate Studies provides leadership and oversight for the Office of Graduate Studies (OGS), the University's central office for graduate studies.
 Working closely with colleges and academic units, OGS monitors academic progress for graduate students within compliance with state and University policies, reviews student records for graduation of master's and doctoral students, reviews graduate curriculum and policies, and liaises with the Academic Senate Office's Graduate Education Committee; OGS also administers University and CSU system fellowship opportunities for graduate students and two U.S. Title V federal grants to promote student success.